 In the post 9-11 era, traveling with knives by air or ground requires a heightened awareness of applicable laws and methods for safe carry and transport to and from the destination.

 When an airline is involved, the Transportation Safety Administration (TSA) enforces strict rules.
 A knife owner traveling with his or her trusty two-blade trapper is subject to scrutiny and possible confiscation, just as the knife dealer traveling to a show with multiple collectible pieces, or the chef heading home from a culinary event.
 The TSA had announced plans to revise its restrictions on knives carried aboard aircraft by passengers rather than packed in luggage effective April 25, 2013.
-Implementation has been delayed on the policy which will allow folding knives of up to 2.36 inches in length and less than a half-inch wide to be carried legally and be consistent with international guidelines.
+Implementation was stopped on the policy which would have allowed folding knives of up to 2.36 inches in length and less than a half-inch wide to be carried legally and be consistent with international guidelines.

 Some lawmakers have strongly opposed the TSA policy revision and are contemplating legislation to reverse any TSA decision and ban carry-on knives of any size from aircraft.
 Nevertheless, the planned revision marks a significant victory for knife owners.